falishakhokhar/comp423-course-notes/docs/tutorials/rust-setup.md

 * Primary author: [Falisha Khokhar](https://github.com/falishakhokhar)
 * Reviewer: [Lucille Moore](https://github.com/lmoore36)

+## Introduction

-#### Welcome!
+Welcome!
 In this tutorial you'll learn how to set up a basic Rust Development Container in VS Code and initialize and configure a GitHub repository with a simple hello world example.

+!!! note
->Parts One and Two of this tutorial are adapted from Kris Jordan's [Starting a Static Website Project with MkDocs](https://comp423-25s.github.io/resources/MkDocs/tutorial/) tutorial, with modifications to support Rust development.
+    Parts One and Two of this tutorial are adapted from Kris Jordan's [Starting a Static Website Project with MkDocs](https://comp423-25s.github.io/resources/MkDocs/tutorial/) tutorial, with modifications to support Rust development.

 ## Prerequisites